 The sensing vs intuition dichotomy indicates how a person perceives information.
 Most of the dichotomies have a fairly even split, except for this one.
 Roughly 70% of the population are sensors and 30% are intuitives.
 Sensors prefer concrete, verifiable information.
 They are more literal and detail-orientated.
-Intuitives favour theories and abstract concepts.
+Intuitives favor theories and abstract concepts.
 They are comfortable inferring meanings from ambiguous information and focusing on the bigger picture.

 Thinking (T) vs Feeling (F)

 This thinking vs feeling dichotomy reflects how a person processes information.
 Thinkers prefer to use impersonal metrics to process information and tend to make decisions based on objective logic.
-On the other hand, feelers pay more attention to the people-aspect of situations when making decisions and are more concerned about maintaining harmony.
+On the other hand, feelers pay more attention to the people aspect of situations when making decisions and are more concerned about maintaining harmony.

 Judging (J) vs Perceiving (P)

 The perceiving vs judging dichotomy indicates how a person acts on information.
 Judgers prefer to stick to a plan.
 They approach life in a structured way and are faster to seek closer when it comes to making decisions.
 Perceivers see structure as more limiting and prefer to keep their options open.
-They’re adaptable and are more likely to delay making a decision in favour of seeking out more information.
+They’re adaptable and are more likely to delay making a decision in favor of seeking out more information.